Ebn Ozn: Breakup and subsequent activities

-The duo went its separate ways in 1985. ĒBN went on to work with Scritti Politti and producers Phil Ramone and Arif Mardin.
+The duo went their separate ways in 1985. ĒBN went on to work with Scritti Politti and producers Phil Ramone and Arif Mardin.

 in 1988, ŌZN formed house-music act Dada Nada, working in recording studios in Los Angeles and Chicago, released on his own label, One Voice Records.
 Dada Nada was signed to Polydor/London and distributed independently in North America by ŌZN's One Voice Records, achieving two Top Five Billboard Magazine Dance Chart hits, "Haunted House" (1989) remixed by Mike "Hitman" Wilson and "Deep Love" (1990) remixed by Bad Boy Bill, Frankie Knuckles, and David Morales.
 Dada Nada, like ĒBN-ŌZN had widespread acclaim among music critics including an article entitled "The Wizard of OZN" appearing in the UK's Music Week.

 ŌZN, as Dada Nada, toured large dance clubs with two backup dancers in the United States, which catered to both house-music and hip hop audiences in the early 1990s until his last performance in Chicago was marred by a gang shooting.
 Subsequently, he withdrew from live performing for three decades.

 Ned "ĒBN'" Liben died in 1998 of a heart attack in Manhattan, New York, and is survived by his widow Sallie Moore Liben and son Max.
 Robert "Ozn" Rosen officially changed his name to Robert Ozn and went on to become a Hollywood script analyst, award-winning screenwriter, and producer.

 ŌZN released his first Dada Nada single in many years after the Charlie Hebdo magazine terror assassinations and the Pulse Night Club terror attack "Je Suis Paris/I Am Orlando," which went to #13 on the Music Week Commercial Pop Dance Music Chart.
 The followup single, "We Can Feel It" hit #9 on the Music Week Dance Music Chart the following year and went Top 15 on the Billboard Magazine Dance Music Chart and Top 50 on the World Digital Chart.

 In 2022 Jimmy Page, guitar history scholar Perry Margouleff (brother of Robert Margouleff), and Mitch Colby started the specialist guitar amp company "Sundragon" named in honor of the late ĒBN first recording studio Sundragon Recording.

-ŌZN performed live for the first time in 32 years, making his West Coast debut, introduced by former KROQ DJ Richard Blade of Sirius XM at the Huntington Beach, California, Biergarten on July 21, 2023, as part of its ’80s Rock Star Nights series, which also included Gina Schock from The Go Gos, Josie Cotton, Romeo Void, and other notable ’80s acts.
+ŌZN performed live for the first time in 32 years, making his West Coast debut, introduced by former KROQ DJ Richard Blade of SiriusXM at the Huntington Beach, California, Biergarten on July 21, 2023, as part of its ’80s Rock Star Nights series, which also included Gina Schock from The Go Gos, Josie Cotton, Romeo Void, and other notable ’80s acts.